julien-zigan/julien-zigan/README.md

 Currently, I'm most interested in C Programming and related low level applications, gaining a lot of foundational knowledge.
 I'm working on Debian, with Neovim, gcc, gdb, make and ctags.

 Enjoy browsing my code and please be kind to me, I know I am but a few steps down a long and winding road!
-:seedling:
+🌱